 The greatest Reason For Not Eating Out is having leftovers in the fridge.
 And the greatest reason for having leftovers in the fridge, of all days of the year, is perhaps Thanksgiving.
 If you made the requisite roast turkey for the grand dinner, you’re bound to have lots of bits and pieces of turkey meat clinging to the carcass, no matter how much of it you and your family ate.
 Many cultures can...
 Read More

 This dish is part-recipe, part-stress therapy.
 When I served it as part of a baby shower brunch recently, people kept coming up to ask me a) Was that raw cabbage? and b) How did you cut it?
 You don’t cut it, I told them.
 You have to roll up your sleeves and tear it with your bare hands, which I demonstrated by air-tearing.
 It’s a lot of fun.
 Read More

 I am not sher what happened to sherbet.
 As a kid in the 80s and 90s, it was always playing second fiddle to ice cream.
-It wasn’t pungent and sour like frozen yogurt, which made some people dislike it.
+It wasn’t pungent like frozen yogurt, which made some people dislike the latter.
 It wasn’t full-on fruity and as tart as sorbet, its nondairy cousin.
-And it didn’t have, at least in my recollection, too many fat-free or otherwise health-conscious claims attached to it,...
-Read More
+And it didn’t have, at least in my recollection, too many fat-free or otherwise health-conscious claims attached to it, whether or not those were true (like poor Elaine learned of her … Read More

 Good winter carrots are like a good idea left alone for a while as it silently, snugly, digs deeper.
 At least, I think this is what happens with ideas that I leave beside for a whole season—or year perhaps.
 They develop and grow more legs—or roots—as time goes by, so that when you’re ready to finally pull them up, they’ll be more matured and robust.
 Even if you did not consciously think about them.